robertdebock/learn-terraform/BASIC/introduction.md

 Please tell something about yourself.

 - [ ] Who are you?
-- [ ] From 0 to 10, what's your experience with: linux, cloud, git, terraform?
+- [ ] From 0 to 10, what's your experience with: git, cloud, infrastructure as code, terraform?
-- [ ] What do you want to learn?
+- [ ] What do you want to achieve?
+(Hint: Put this on a Post-it®.)

 ## Terraform?